KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_great_archetypal_pantheon.md

 ## THE SHADOW GODS — As Archetypal Necessities

-Your inclusion of Hades, Lucifer, Satan, and the destroyer gods is essential.
+The inclusion of Hades, Lucifer, Satan, and the destroyer gods is essential.

 In the Jungian and metaphysical sense:
 * Shadow gods reveal unintegrated psyche